h-yung/tweet-getter-analyzer/README.md

 ## Optimizations

 It's interesting what gets categorized as positive - the starting thresholds probably need some tweaking (or better yet, eventually changing/training the model, which was based off...IMDB reviews and probably are missing quite a few salient keywords).

+It's also quite slow to return search results - I wouldn't blame Twitter API necessarily.
+Combo of Twitter + Railway free tier + suboptimal code?
+One of these areas is addressable for free.

 ### Provide comparative visual
 #### v1 mostly done